Thank you for submitting your concern.

 For more information on recycling, visit any of these Web sites:

 |The New Paltz Reuse Center is a non-profit community warehouse, open to the public, specializing in the redistribution of arts, education and building materials rescued from the business waste stream.
 Services provided include waste assessments, distribution of reusable business waste and workshops illustrating possible re-uses for such materials.|

 |Official page of the New York State Department of Environmental Conservation for business recycling.
 Obtain information about its structure, management, policies, history, contacts, jobs and volunteer opportunities.|

 |The U. S. Environmental Protection Agency site for general information on protecting our air, land and water.
 Information on environmental careers with the federal government and grants to help safeguard the natural environment and protect human health.|

 |The U. S. Environmental Protection Agency official site for WasteWise: Preserving Resources, Preventing Waste.
 WasteWise is a free, voluntary program through which organizations eliminate costly municipal solid waste and select industrial wastes, benefiting their bottom line and the environment.|

 |These online groups serve as a forum to exchange used but usable items.
 They help reduce waste by connecting individuals who are discarding goods with those who are seeking them.
 You must have a Yahoo! account to use these programs.
 WestchesterNYFreecycle maintains a "two strikes, you’re out" policy to guarantee proper participation.|

 To schedule a MRF tour for your organization, please complete and submit the form below.
+Please note: tours are limited to groups of 45 people or less.
 If you need more information, call the Westchester County Recycling Office at (914) 813-5964.
 Someone will get back to you to confirm your appointment.

 We require the following contact information: